Flat White vs Cappuccino vs Cortado: Key Differences Explained

 Rocket Appartamento ($1800-2100): Heat exchanger design, commercial build quality, beautiful Italian styling.
 Exceptional steam power for perfect milk texture.
 E61 group head provides excellent temperature stability.

-Best for: Those treating home espresso as serious hobby or small-scale professional use.
-Buy-it-for-life quality.
+Best for: Those treating home espresso as a serious long-term pursuit.
+Built to last.

 Grinder Recommendations